sandyresearch/chipmunk/examples/wan/README.md

 ### 3\.
 Generate fast videos!

+For reference, you should see video generation times of ~510s seconds per video on the default sparsity config we provide.
 Because of Chipmunk's just-in-time offloading, we manage a pool of pinned CPU memory.
 Model initialization may take up to ~5 minutes as we allocate all these pinned buffers in RAM, but you can interactively enter prompts after this without re-initializing!

 ```bash
 cd <repo_root>/examples/wan